 Aside from my bridal bouquet, my husband’s boutonniere was another important keepsake I wanted to treasure.

 My florist created the most adorable and elegant boutonniere.
 The dominant floral was the eucalyptus, and she added tiny little ranunculus and spray roses.
 She chose a blueish grey ribbon to match my husband’s grey vest and dark blue suit pants.

-Since the boutonniere is tiny, I had plenty of room to add the remaining preserved flowers inside my shadow box.
-I added a mix of ivory and blush ranunculus from my bouquet, the remaining eucalyptus from the signing table florals and those bright yellow ranunculus from my friend’s flower delivery.
+I hung the boutonniere upside down to dry, and preserved and protected it in a shadow box, along with a mix of ivory and blush ranunculus from my bouquet, the remaining eucalyptus from the signing table florals, and those bright yellow ranunculus from my friend’s flower delivery.